snewell4/simpleth/docs/source/HelloWorld4.rst

 ***********
 :Description: HelloWorld4

-:Purpose:  Adding more functionality to the contract saying hello.
+:Purpose:  Adds an event to the constructor.

-:Notes:  The constructor sets an initial greeting.
-Uses a transaction to set the greeting and a function to return the greeting.
-Emits an event when constructed and another when the greeting is set.
+:Notes:  Find the greeting in the emitted event.

 :Author:  Stephen Newell